 So the next book that I have right here is this one called 'A Season for Second Chances' and I didn't know anything about this book it was on sale at my bookstore because it was the holiday season they wanted to sell the holiday novels for cheap and I bought it this one was only like 13 discounted from 22 book listing price so I said to add to cart.

-So I didn't really realize that this one is a romance novel but it features a more mature heroine our heroine has actually is older her kids have grown up and she had a 26-year-old marriage that has fallen apart and now she has moved into like this small town to like have residency in and she thinks that she's gonna live like a very peaceful quaint rest of her year's life
+So I didn't really realize that this one is a romance novel but it features a more mature heroine our heroine has actually is older her kids have grown up and she had a 26-year-old marriage that has fallen apart and now she has moved into like this small town to like to have residency in and she thinks that she's gonna live like a very peaceful quaint rest of her year's life

-but then the next-door neighbor's nephew is a very grumpy character who is always bickering back and forth with her and they have like a love-hate enemy to lovers romance the main hero wants to kind of sell off the property and also like to reconstruct things.
+but then the next-door neighbor's nephew is a very grumpy character who is always bickering back and forth with her and they have like a love-hate enemy to lovers romance the main hero wants to kind of sell off the property and also likes to reconstruct things.

-meanwhile, our heroine wants to keep everything as is and keep it quaint so they kind of go head to head with each other in terms of plans for the property or something like that I'm excited to read it jenny Bayless also wrote the book called the '12 dates of Christmas which was the novel but I haven't read last year but I thought I did but I'm definitely going to read the '12 dates of Christmas as well okay.
+meanwhile, our heroine wants to keep everything as is and keep it quaint so they kind of go head to head with each other in terms of plans for the property or something like that I'm excited to read it Jenny Bayless also wrote the book called the '12 dates of Christmas which was novel but I haven't read last year but I thought I did but I'm definitely going to read the '12 dates of Christmas as well okay.

 9. The Twelve Dates of Christmas

-so speaking of 'The Twelve Dates of Christmas' I do have the physical book it's just buried under like the towers next to me right now so I can't grab it but the '12 dates of Christmas' came out last year and it is about an older female as well she's 34 years old she has no luck in the love department and in the relationship department.
+so speaking of 'The Twelve Dates of Christmas' I do have the physical book it's just buried under the towers next to me right now so I can't grab it but the '12 Dates of Christmas' came out last year and it is about an older female as well she's 34 years old she has no luck in the love department and in the relationship department.

 So she decides to go on '12 dates' before Christmas and she thinks that this is a great idea because she has bound to find love with these 12 guys but then what happens is that like there is one disastrous date after the other and she's starting to lose hope in finding a relationship before Christmas